jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 }
 ```

+Because `ConcurrentHashMap.compute` locks only the bucket for that key, multiple independent acquisitions can run concurrently without blocking each other.

 ### Singleton Memory Leak
 I ended the [Singleton Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) section with:
 >There is a way to address [singleton memory leaks] at least in Java; however, I won’t present it until the next blog entry, which will feature the Flyweight Design Pattern.